Bounce rate is the percentage of people who leave your website after viewing only one page.

 Generally speaking, around or below 50% is considered good, while above 60% is considered bad.

 Of course, there are always exceptions to this rule.

 For example, if you have a website that is designed to be a single-page experience, then it’s perfectly normal to have a high bounce rate.

-If you are a blogger, you can’t compare your metrics with an e-commerce site because they are different kinds of websites with different goals.
+And if you are a blogger, you can’t compare your metrics with an e-commerce site because they are different kinds of websites with different goals.

 Here’s what you can expect, according to your website type: